-Calories in Brown Rice
+Brown Rice Calories

 When you're trying to lose weight, the results you get are determined by calories in vs. calories out, and you'll get the best results by making sure they're quality calories.
 When you eat fewer calories than you burn, you start burning fat to make up the difference, so you'll lose weight.
 Brown rice isn't exactly low in calories, but it can still add nutritional value to a calorie-controlled diet.

 Weight Loss Benefits From Fiber

-The authors compared the weight-loss benefits of the DASH diet -- a healthy diet aimed at promoting cardiovascular health -- to the weight-loss benefits of just eating more fiber, without any other diet changes.
+The authors compared the weight-loss benefits of the DASH diet — a healthy diet aimed at promoting cardiovascular health — to the weight-loss benefits of just eating more fiber, without any other diet changes.
 While the study subjects who followed the DASH diet lost the most weight, the ones who simply ate more fiber still lost a significant amount of weight.
 You'll need to eat 30 grams of fiber daily to see health benefits.

-Brown Rice and Weight
+Brown Rice and Weight Control

-Another study, published in the British Journal of Nutrition in 2014, looked at the effect of brown rice on visceral fat -- the metabolically active belly fat that surrounds your organs and poses a serious health risk.
+Another study, published in the British Journal of Nutrition in 2014, looked at the effect of brown rice on visceral fat — the metabolically active belly fat that surrounds your organs and poses a serious health risk.
 The study found that swapping out white rice for brown rice helped improve visceral fat loss, but that switching back to white rice returned the subjects to their original weight.

 Brown Rice Serving Tips

-Brown rice is often served plain, as a healthy-but-boring side dish -- but you don't always need to serve it that way.
+Brown rice is often served plain, as a healthy-but-boring side dish — but you don't always need to serve it that way.
 Mix your brown rice with lemon juice and basil and mint chiffonade for a more flavorful side, or make a mini grain salad by mixing in a spoonful of cranberries and chopped walnuts, then topping your rice with an orange and balsamic vinaigrette.

-- Annals of Internal Medicine: Single-Component Versus Multicomponent Dietary Goals for the Metabolic Syndrome
+- Annals of Internal Medicine: "Single-Component Versus Multicomponent Dietary Goals for the Metabolic Syndrome"

-- Lipids in Health and Disease: Effect of Germinated Brown Rice Extracts on Pancreatic Lipase, Adipogenesis and Lipolysis in 3T3-L1 Adipocytes
+- Lipids in Health and Disease: "Effect of Germinated Brown Rice Extracts on Pancreatic Lipase, Adipogenesis and Lipolysis in 3T3-L1 Adipocytes"

-- Journal of Nutritional Science and Vitaminology: Pre-Germinated Brown Rice Reduced Both Blood Glucose Concentration and Body Weight in Vietnamese Women with Impaired Glucose Tolerance
+- Journal of Nutritional Science and Vitaminology: "Pre-Germinated Brown Rice Reduced Both Blood Glucose Concentration and Body Weight in Vietnamese Women with Impaired Glucose Tolerance"

-- British Journal of Nutrition: Effects of the Brown Rice Diet on Visceral Obesity and Endothelial Function: the BRAVO Study
+- British Journal of Nutrition: "Effects of the Brown Rice Diet on Visceral Obesity and Endothelial Function: the BRAVO Study"